tuokaikyle/portfolio/README.md

 This website has a **top bar** as the menu, a **side bar** to display personal highlights, and four pages:

-- Front page: to display welcoming message and a brief introduction
+- Front: Welcoming message, a brief introduction and a preview of skill set
-- Resume page: display web version resume, also allow pdf download
+- Resume: Digital resume
-- Projects page: display cards of projects
+- Projects: Cards of projects
-- Contact page: allow viewers to leave a message to you.
-The messages will be sent to your google spread sheet.
+- Contact: Allow viewers to leave a message to your google spread sheet

 ## Data preparation